Public Transport in Georgia: A Local’s Practical Guide

 Bus #37 during daytime: If you are arriving or leaving to/from Tbilisi airport during the daytime (from 6am to 10pm), you could take a bus #37.
 The bus runs from the airport via Rustaveli and Marjanishvili areas to the train station.
 You can pay at the bus with any bank card (which has the contactless option) or you can get a transport card at the Bank of Georgia office at the airport.

 I suggest using Bolt application to order a ride.
 Bolt works really well in Tbilisi and I and most people around me always use it, when we need a taxi.
-The price from the airport usually is 25-35 laris depending on the distance and time of day/night.
-There are also some Russian owned apps operating, but I don’t advice using them.
+The price from the airport usually is 25-40 GEL depending on the distance and time of day/night.
 You can order a ride by using the free wifi “Tbilisi loves you”, which works quite fine at the airport.

-How to Get from Kutaisi Airport to Kutaisi City Center, to Tbilisi or Batumi
+How to Travel from Kutaisi Airport to Kutaisi City Center, to Tbilisi or Batumi

 Train: The fast trains from Tbilisi to Batumi stop near Kutaisi airport.
 There are 4 departures a day from each direction and schedule can be found on the official website.
 From Tbilisi it takes about 3.5 hours, from Batumi – about 1.5-2 hours.
 They provide a shuttle service from the train station to Kutaisi airport and vice versa.
 This service is included in the price of the train ticket.
 You can buy tickets at the official website of the railway or the tkt.ge website.

-Bus: Two major bus companies currently provide this service of transfer from Kutaisi airport to Kutaisi, Tbilisi and Batumi – Georgian bus and Omnibus.
+Bus: Three major bus companies currently provide this service of transfer from Kutaisi airport to Kutaisi, Tbilisi and Batumi – Georgian bus, Omnibus and Citybus/Infobus.
 You can take Georgian bus from Liberty square in Tbilisi, while Omnibus from Republic square near Rustaveli metro station.
+Citybus runs from the Train Station area.
 The stops in Kutaisi and Batumi you can find on their websites (Official website of Omnibus and official website for Georgian bus).
+The buses usually run according to the flight schedules.
 It’s best to prebook tickets online.
-The buses run according to the flight schedules.

 How to Travel from Tbilisi to Mtskheta

-Mini bus: At Didube station, after alighting from the metro, find the minibuses with the direction to Mtskheta you will see a cash desk next to them, where you buy the ticket (this is approximate location) – a couple of years ago the price was 3 laris, it may have changed slightly.
+Minibus: At Didube station, after alighting from the metro, find the minibuses with the direction to Mtskheta you will see a cash desk next to them, where you buy the ticket (this is approximate location) – a few years ago the price was 3 GEL, it may have changed.
 Either tell the driver you want to get off near “Svetitskhoveli” – that’s the church and city center or use GPS to see when you are close to it and hop off the minibus.
 I doubt you will be the only one getting off there, so you shouldn’t miss it.

 This is the approximate location from where you can get the minibus back to Tbilisi.